voyagerx3/MCDWT/README.md

 [Friendly Guide]: http://www.polyvalens.com/blog/wavelets/theory

 ## Wavelet and pyramid domains
 Indeed, the DWT allows to get a scalable representation of a image and by extension, of a video if we apply the DWT on all the images of the video.
 However, this can be also done with [Gaussian and Laplacian pyramids][Laplacian Pyramids].
 Image pyramids are interesting because they are shift invariant and therefore, one can operate within the scales as they are *normal* images.
 Unfortunately, as a consecuence of pyramids representations are not critically sampled, they need more picture elements than in [wavelet pyramids](Wavelet Pyramids) and this is a drawback when compressing.
-Luckily, it is very fast to convert a laplacian pyramid representation into a DWT representation, and viceversa.
-For this reason, even if we use the DWT to work with our images, we can suppose at any moment that we are working with the pyramid of those images.
+Luckily, it is very fast to convert a laplacian pyramid representation into it DWT equivalent representation, and viceversa.
+For this reason, even if we use the wavelet pyramids to work with our images, we can suppose at any moment that we are working with the laplacian pyramid of those images.

 [Laplacian Pyramids]: https://en.wikipedia.org/wiki/Pyramid_(image_processing)
 [Wavelet Pyranids]: http://www.vtvt.ece.vt.edu/research/references/video/DCT_Video_Compression/Zhang92a.pdf